AlanFermat/AlanFermat.github.io/_posts/2018-12-06-TensorFlow.md

 Training Step:1000  Accuracy =  0.8721  Loss = 0.5599681
 ```

-Note that we only run 1000 steps to get this decent result, you can try to run more steps to get much better result!
+Note that we only run 1000 steps to get this decent result, you can try to run more steps to get a much better result!

-In the end, we will visualize how we calssify the 11th training example as follows.
+In the end, we will visualize how we classify the 11th training example as follows.
 Here, variable "i" is just for naming files while "num" is the order of the training example we are looking at.

 ```
 def display_compare(num, i):